 A CBN Toolbox is a sturdy book-carrier called a ‘Cadi’ filled with about 60 books.
 We supply these ‘mini libraries’ to communities and organisations who focus on reading with children.
 Toolboxes are used by teachers, librarians, social workers and organisations after school, at weekends and in school holidays to run their own Workshops.
 All this in an effort to instil a love of reading to more children in more communities and to reach our goals.

 Toolboxes are divided into book-bags with core books around a theme.
 For example, our first Toolbox theme is ‘Books and Stories’, and it has been divided into five book-bags:

 These Toolboxes spark ideas, give suggestions about activities that will enhance the books and we supply a handbook that explains CBN’s methods of teaching.
 Included is a CBN Reading Game that makes reading part of the game - and the fun.

 The most important part of the programme are the books.
 Books are carefully chosen by Lesley Beake and Jay Heale, two highly accomplished writers.
 Based on a book’s complexity and how well they will be received, books are bought and assigned to a Toolbox were it will set off a little spark of inspiration in a young boy or girl’s heart.
 A variety of styles of reading material are available, from poetry all the way to comic books, there is something for every child.
 CBN chooses mainly South African books because they are easier for the children to relate to and to inspire them.

 CBN is always in need new books to keep the children excited and engaged.
-If you want to be part of the reason why a young boy or girl loves reading.
-Contact CBN directly if you want to make a difference.
+Please contact us directly should you want to make a donation of books to CBN.